 I have lived through all the wars that Gaza has faced except for the Nakba War, but I have never seen anything like this war in terms of killing, destruction, and genocide.
 We love our homeland, and we will never leave it

-My story of hosting displaced people began at eight o'clock on the seventh day of October 2023, the first day of the Israeli war on the Gaza Strip.
-On that day, my daughter, her husband, their children, and the relatives of her husband who fled from the Israeli bombardment of the Shuja'iyya neighborhood in eastern Gaza City, sought refuge in my home in Al-Nuseirat refugee camp in the central Gaza Strip.
-Everyone in the camp knows me by my nickname, "Um Ashraf," but few know my full name, which is Rasmiyya Ahmed Abbas, 74 years old.
-I was born and raised in the Beach refugee camp west of Gaza City and married Mahmoud Musa Al-Da'lasa.
-We lived for years in the city of Khan Yunis in the southern Gaza Strip, then settled in Al-Nuseirat camp over 30 years ago.
+My story of hosting displaced people began at eight o’clock on the seventh day of October 2023, the first day of the Israeli war on the Gaza Strip.
+On that day, my daughter, her husband, their children, and the relatives of her husband who fled from the Israeli bombardment of the Shuja’iyya neighbourhood in eastern Gaza City, sought refuge in my home in Nuseirat refugee camp in the central Gaza Strip.
+Everyone in the camp knows me by my nickname, “Um Ashraf,” but few know my full name, which is Rasmiyya Ahmed Abbas, 74 years old.
+I was born and raised in the Beach refugee camp west of Gaza City and married Mahmoud Musa Al-Da’lasa.
+We lived for years in the city of Khan Younis in the southern Gaza Strip, then settled in Nuseirat camp over 30 years ago.

 I was very happy to provide accommodation for dozens of children, women, elders, and young people.
-I welcomed displaced persons from the Abbas, Tamraz, Al-Aklouk, Zaqout, Nasar, Al-Khatib, Al-Khalidi, Qoush, Atiya, Al-Arouqi, Hammad, Al-Nimnim, Jundiya, and Al-Da'lasa families.
-Some of these families are related to us by blood, some by marriage, and some by proximity, but all of them are connected to us through our Palestinian identity and our Islamic brotherhood.
-My joy in embracing them in my home cannot be described, and with the grace of God, I have been able to fulfill this trust for the eighth consecutive month of the ongoing Israeli genocide war on the Gaza Strip.
+I welcomed displaced persons from the Abbas, Tamraz, Al-Aklouk, Zaqout, Nasar, Al-Khatib, Al-Khalidi, Qoush, Atiya, Al-Arouqi, Hammad, Al-Nimnim, Jundiya, and Al-Da’lasa families.
+Some of these families are related to us by blood, some by marriage, and some by proximity, but all of them are connected to us through our Palestinian identity and our Islamic identity.
+My joy in embracing them in my home cannot be described, and with the grace of God, I have been able to fulfil this trust for the eighth consecutive month of the ongoing Israeli genocidal war on the Gaza Strip.

 Saja stayed in my house for over a month.
 Her psychological condition was very severe.
 She would cry and clutch the pillow, constantly calling out for her daughter.
 She no longer understood what was happening around her.
 She attempted suicide on the rooftop of my house three times, and we managed to stop her.
 After she fled with her family to Deir al-Balah city, she attempted suicide for the fourth time, and she was rescued and prevented.
 However, the heinous crime she experienced robbed her of her ability to think, and she was no longer the same as before the war.

-My grandson Mohammed Ashraf Al-Da'lasa, 28 years old, got engaged to Shihada Ayman Al-Naqla a few months before the war.
-He built and beautifully furnished their apartment, setting Wednesday, October 11, 2023, as their wedding day and Tuesday for the bachelor party and henna night.
-He printed wedding invitations and distributed them to relatives, neighbors, and friends.
-He reserved the bride's dress and the wedding hall, completing all the details and requirements for the celebration.
+My grandson Mohammed Ashraf Al-Da’lasa, 28 years old, got engaged to Shihada Ayman Al-Naqla a few months before the war.
+He built and beautifully furnished their apartment, setting Wednesday, 11 October 2023, as their wedding day and Tuesday for the bachelor party and henna night.
+He printed wedding invitations and distributed them to relatives, neighbours, and friends.
+He reserved the bride’s dress and the wedding hall, completing all the details and requirements for the celebration.

 After three months of ongoing war in Gaza, we experienced the suffering of displacement like the rest of the Gaza Strip residents.
 The Israeli forces stormed the camps of the central governorate, including Nuseirat, Bureij, and Maghazi, and we were forced to evacuate our home for the first time during the war.
 My sons asked me to evacuate with them outside Nuseirat.
 I initially refused to leave my home, but after their insistence, I went with them.